 A Round of Golf and then off to Microbreweries in Sebastopol

-Rise with the sun and stretch, then take a stroll on the beach.
-Break your fast Sonoma Coast style, with some of the best clam chowder you’ll ever have.
-Spud Point Crab Company (1910 Westshore Road, Bodega Bay), which opens at 9 a.m., does offer coffee and sweet rolls to visitors and fishing crews, but the reason to go is always the best-ever clam chowder.
-And the crab sandwich; but mainly, the chowder.
+Rise with the sun and stretch, then go for a group stroll on the beach.
+Break your fast Sonoma Coast style at Spud Point Crab Company (1910 Westshore Road, Bodega Bay).
+This local favorite opens at 9 a.m., and while it does offer coffee and sweet rolls to visitors and fishing crews, you won't want to miss their the best-ever clam chowder or their crab sandwich.

 If golf is your game, there’s a morning of thrill awaiting you at The Links at Bodega Harbour (21301 Heron Drive, Bodega Bay), with tee times from 7 a.m. up to 5 p.m. in the longer daylight hours of spring through late fall.
 All 18 holes on the Scottish-style course offer spectacular views of the Pacific Ocean, with rolling fairways, undulating greens, and native coastal rough to up the challenge.
 Here is a list of golf courses in Sonoma County.